 Med Express Ltd. ("MEL") is a subsidiary owned 100% by AMG.
-MEL provides transportation services to the Company, providing extended reach for shipments where we do not have our own facilities or equipment.
-The Company purchased \$11 in services during YTD 2020 (YTD 2019 - \$nil).
+MEL provides transportation services to AHG, providing extended reach for shipments where we do not have our own facilities or equipment.
+We purchased \$11 in services during YTD 2020 (YTD 2019 - \$nil).
 We expect to continue subcontracting deliveries to MEL.